kr55/azure-elastic-jobs-manager-docs/docs/features/home-screen.md

 Displays all target groups:

 ### Job Credentials Type
-Indicates the type of job credentials being used, e.g., Database-scoped credentials.
+Indicates the type of job credentials being used.
+This can be User assigned managed identity (UMI) or Database-scoped credentials.

 ### Top 5 Running Jobs
 Displays information about the top 5 running jobs including: